DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/using-selectors.md

 TestCafe outputs information about failed selectors to test run reports.

 When you try to use a selector that does not match any DOM element, the test fails and an error is thrown.
 The error message indicates which selector has failed.

-If a fail occurs in a [selector methods chain](functional-style-selectors.md), the error message highlights the specific method that failed.
+An error can also occur when you call [functional-style selector's](functional-style-selectors.md) methods in a chain.
+These methods are applied to the selector one by one.
+TestCafe detects a method after which the selector no longer matches any DOM element.
+This method is highlighted in the error message.

 ![Selector methods in a report](../../../../images/failed-selector-report.png)